 This often means that a service isn’t a single implementation or deployment artifact.

-These capabilities are pretty broad in their scope.
 You’ve probably read that a microservice should follow the Single Responsibility Principle (SRP) – it should do one thing and do it well.

-But if a microservice should cover an entire business capability it would most like be fairly big, which goes against many of the qualities we like about microservices, such as:
+then the microservices would most like be fairly big, which goes against many of the qualities we like about microservices, such as:

 - Small (easy to comprehend)

 - Replaceable (discard the old and write a new in 2 weeks)

 - Upgradable (upgrade just the parts you want without interrupting other parts)